 - Conflict of Interest

 - Conduct of Business and Fair Dealings

-- Prohibition on Solicitation/Receipt of Gifts from Third Parties
+- Prohibition on Solicitation/Receipt of Gifts from ThirdParties

 - Compliance with Laws and Regulations

 - Respect for Trade Secrets/Use of Non-public Information

 - Protection of Data Privacy

 - Use of Company Funds and Assets

 - Employment and Labor Laws and Policies

 - Whistleblowing

 - Related Party Transactions

-where does it occur?
-What is the organization's Which stakeholders are affected?
-Management Approach Suppliers, Government The Company has the above policies to keep employees and other stakeholders aware of the proper actions in transactions and dealings.
+• Which stakeholders are affected?
+Management Approach The Company knows the effects of Corruption is inconsistent with its priorities and vision.
+Corrupt practices will erode the goals set to achieve the common vision of the Company.
+Suppliers, Government The Company has the above policies to keep employees and other stakeholders aware of the proper actions in transactions and dealings.
 These policies are either posted in the Company's website and incorporated in various contracts entered by the Company.
 The Company ensures to keep the implementation of anti-corrupt practices consistent from top to bottom of the company and give it the proper importance, educating all the stakeholders to be mindful in everyday dealings.
-What are the Risk/s Identified?
-Which stakeholders Management Approach are affected?
+What are the Risk/s Which stakeholders Managamant Ammuaash Identified? are affected?
+Management Approach Identified? are affected?
 Employees, The Company ensures the standards set in the Policies are always given importance by the employees, and suppliers.
 Programs are continuously being developed to keep everyone educated of the proper way in doing transactions to avoid corrupt practices.
-Stakeholders may not completely comply with the established provisions of the Company's Anti-corruption Employees, Suppliers, Investors in the Policies are always given importance by the employees, and suppliers.
+Stakeholders may not completely comply with the established provisions of the Company's Anti-corruption Employees, Suppliers, Investors The Company ensures the standards set in the Policies are always given importance by the employees, and suppliers.
 Programs are continuously being developed to keep everyone educated of the proper way in doing